ryankarpenko/NBA_Unassisted/README.md

-# NBA_Unassisted
+# NBA_Assisted
-Interactive plot of unassisted field goals vs eFG% for the 2018-19 NBA season
+Interactive plot of assisted field goals vs eFG% for the 2018-19 NBA season

 Created in August 2019 using RStudio and 'ggplotly' package